 You must use the state's contracts for travel agents, airlines, and rental cars when on official business.
 Air travel must be approved in advance.
-If you need to travel by air, contact the OCB Office Board Coordinator for Manager for help with the approval process and arrangements.
+If you need to travel by air, contact the OCB Office Manager for help with the approval process and arrangements.